wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.9 =
+* Update PopupAlly description.
+No action is required after update.

 = 1.3.8 =
 * Test and verify that PopupAlly is compatible with WordPress 4.0.
 No action is required after update.